f32c/tools/ujprog/README.md

 To complete the process of installing the FDTI drivers: Unplug the ULX3S, wait 30 seconds and plug it back in.
 Windows should automatically use the FTDI drivers and a new COM port will appear in `Device Manager - Ports (COM & LPT)` as shown above.

+# Troubleshooting

+*** WINDOWS ***

+Most issues come from windows platform.
+In some cases ujprog doesn't work.
+Sometimes it is just a matter of dynamic linking (DLL file "ftd2xx.dll" or "ftd2xx64.dll", easiest is just to copy this file from FTDI D2XX CDM driver to the same directory where ujprog.exe is)

+But sometimes, there is strange problem related with ujprog.exe compiled with mingw where ujprog.exe if started from "wrong" directory doesn't works.
+When started from "wrong" directory, ujprog.exe will exit without printing any error or any other message, not even help/usage message if explictely invoked with "-h" option.
+In this case copy ujprog.exe to another directory and try again.

+*** LINUX ***

+Here we have much less issues, ujprog is statically linked and doesn't depend on any other file.
+Most issues come from user permissions so ujprog should be either run as root or the user should be given permissions to access USB device, that's usually fixed easily with some udev rule:

+    # /etc/udev/rules.d/80-fpga-ulx3s.rules
+    # this is for usb-serial tty device
+    SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", \
+      MODE="664", GROUP="dialout"
+    # this is for ujprog libusb access
+    ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", \
+      GROUP="dialout", MODE="666"

+*** APPLE ***

+There can be many problems, I don't know what to do one of the issues is that ujprog executable may needs some dynamic linked library of specific version like libusb

 # Changes by gojimmypi Feb 13 2019:

 Added this README.md